mwunsch/weary/README.md

-		r.requires = [:id, :bar] 				# an array of params that the resource requires to be in the query/body r.with = [:blah]						# an array of params that you can optionally send to the resource r.authenticates = false					# does the method require basic authentication? defaults to false r.follows = false						# if this is set to false, the formed request will not follow redirects. r.headers = {'Accept' => 'text/html'}	# send custom headers. defaults to nil. end
+		r.requires = [:id, :bar] 				# an array of params that the resource requires to be in the query/body r.with = [:blah]						# an array of params that you can optionally send to the resource r.authenticates = false					# does the method require basic authentication? defaults to false r.oauth = false							# does this resource use OAuth to authorize you? it's boolean r.access_token = nil					# if you're using OAuth, you should provide the user's access token. r.follows = false						# if this is set to false, the formed request will not follow redirects. r.headers = {'Accept' => 'text/html'}	# send custom headers. defaults to nil. end